Faculty Expert Profile

 - Center for Mental Health and Addiction Policy Research

 Daniel W. Webster is Bloomberg Professor of American Health in the Department of Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health.
-He serves as Co-Director of the Johns Hopkins Center for the Prevention of Youth Violence, is one of the nation’s leading experts on firearm policy and the prevention of gun violence.
+He serves as Co-Director of the Johns Hopkins Center for Gun Violence Solution and is one of the nation's leading experts on firearm policy and the prevention of gun violence.